 The Icelandic nation also boasts a long history of timber houses, or since approximately the early 1300s, but scarcely so since wood was of limited supply in the barren countryside of this volcanic island.
 Still, the turf houses of old were essentially timber houses—only coated, supported and isolated with turf and soil from the local environment.

 Photo from Wikimedia, Creative Commons, by Alaric Hall.
 No edits made.

 Invented in 1828 and brought to Iceland by British merchants in the 1860s to trade for wool, corrugated iron is, around the world, considered quite the dull and lacklustre building material.

-Most often utilised solely for industrial purposes—such as to build sheds, storages or barns—in Iceland, the material proved so ideal for the local weather that it got embraced by the nation as a whole, allowing it to develop aesthetically.
+Most often utilized solely for industrial purposes—such as to build sheds, storages or barns—in Iceland, the material proved so ideal for the local weather that it got embraced by the nation as a whole, allowing it to develop aesthetically.

 For instance, while the iron plates of such houses are elsewhere applied horizontally, in Iceland they are vertical, making them better suited for fending off rain and salt—but also arguably resulting in a more aesthetic appeal.

-Everything from official buildings and churches to small houses and lavish homes got the corrugated iron makeover, as it got painted in different colours and interwoven with wooden window frames or decorative bits of adornment.
+Everything from official buildings and churches to small houses and lavish homes got the corrugated iron makeover, as it got painted in different colors and interwoven with wooden window frames or decorative bits of adornment.